How to Deposit PLN to Interactive Brokers

 Bank Transfer via Wise: Offers a direct integration to deposit local currencies (e.g. RON, BGN, MYR, IDR).
 You will send a local currency to a Wise bank account and Wise will convert and deposit to your IBKR account a currency supported by IBKR.
 The list of local currencies depends on the IBKR entity where you have your IBKR account.

 You will be presented with the Quote screen.
-The Source Currency will populate with the local currency you selected above, and you will need to choose a Target Currency to be deposited into your IBKR account (e.g. USD, EUR).
+The Source Currency will populate with the local currency you selected above, and you will need to choose a Target Currency to be deposited into your IBKR account (e.g. EUR, USD, GBP, AUD, HUF, CHF, SGD (not supported for IBIE and IBCE) or NZD (not supported for IBIE, IBCE and IBSG)).
 You can modify the quantity of the Source Currency to see the applicable fees, the conversion rate, the amount of the Target Currency that will arrive in your IBKR account and the expected arrival time.
 Once confirmed, you will be given the Wise bank account details and instructions to send the funds.

 With respect to timing, funds can take from a few hours to a few business days to move from your local bank to Wise and then up to a full business day to move from Wise into your IBKR account, depending on the currencies involved.

 Transfer from Wise Balance: You can see the balances in your multi-currency account at Wise and you can initiate a funds transfer into your IBKR account.
-You can either transfer the funds you hold at Wise without any conversion when the currency is supported in your IBKR account OR you can choose to convert your funds at Wise and transfer a supported currency (e.g. EUR, USD) to your IBKR account.
+You can either transfer the funds you hold at Wise without any conversion when the currency is supported in your IBKR account OR you can choose to convert your funds at Wise and transfer a supported currency (e.g. EUR, USD, GBP, AUD, HUF, CHF, SGD (not supported for IBIE and IBCE) or NZD (not supported for IBIE, IBCE and IBSG)) to your IBKR account.

 Funds take from a few hours to a full business day to appear in your IBKR account after leaving your Wise account, depending on the currency.